 Stress and Sleep

-You might want to check our article about: Best Foot Massagers You Can Find
+You may want to check out: Best Foot Massagers You Can Find

 Stress sucks.
 No matter what’s got you down at work, the weight of those worries doesn’t always stay at the office when you’re ready to clock out.
 In reality, the emotional toll of stress can roll into our personal lives.
 You might feel less inclined to work out, catch yourself eating unhealthy food, or experience the pangs of elevated blood pressure or cholesterol.2 Even worse, the effects of a hostile work environment can increase the likelihood of a heart attack and other coronary diseases.